webplatform/docs/guides/getting_started_with_css/index.md

 == Defining style rules ==

 Style rules can operate on three different sets of items.
 They can be directly applied to the pre-defined blocks and segments of markup code (body, article, nav, list, p, em, strong, etc.), or they can be applied to custom made classes or IDs .
-When applied to the predefined blocks selector below is simply replaced by the name of that block.
-For classes the syntax is .class, for IDs, #id.
+This is the basic form:

 <syntaxhighlight lang="css">selector {
   property1:value;